merci-libre/sfetch/README.md

 Installing to any shell:
 1. Edit your config file, (looks like `.*rc` or check your shell's documentation for this)
 2. Add `sfetch` in it's own line
-3. Source it with `$ source path/to/config` and enjoy!
+3. Source the `.rc` file with `$ source path/to/.rc` to restart your shell and enjoy!

 --------------------------------------------------------------------------------